 BA, History with a Teaching Certification in Adolescent Social Studies Education,

 MA, Contemplative Psychotherapy, Naropa University

 Lily is a true believer in the power and brilliance of contemplative education.
 She brings over 10 years of experience within the field of higher education, both inside and outside of the classroom, to her position.
-During her graduate studies, Lily worked as a research assistant for the Center for Advancement of Contemplative Education (CACE) under Dr. Susan Burggraf, conducting faculty interviews to study the techniques and pedagogy of contemplative education being used at Naropa.
-During her tenure as an Academic Advisor at CU Boulder, she initiated advising approaches that strive to meet each individual student within their own unique developmental process and actively supported bridge-building efforts between campus constituents to establish a more cohesive network of student support services.
+During her graduate studies, Lily worked as a research assistant for the Center for Advancement of Contemplative Education (CACE), conducting faculty interviews to study the techniques and pedagogy of contemplative education being used at Naropa.
+During her tenure as an Academic Advisor at CU Boulder, she initiated advising approaches that strived to meet each individual student within their own unique developmental process and actively supported bridge-building efforts between campus constituents to establish a more cohesive network of student support services.
 In 2010 she was honored with CU Boulder’s Women Who Make a Difference Award, and in 2011 she won the National Academic Advising Association’s (NACADA) prestigious Outstanding New Advisor Award.
 Lily is passionate about fostering well-rounded and successful academic journeys for Naropa’s students and is a great resource for all general academic support questions and referrals.

-Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and undeclared students
+Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and Undeclared students

 BA, History and Education, University of Colorado Boulder